 Matt strongly believes in teaching skills that make players think a step ahead and make quick decisions.
 Challenging players to go beyond their comfort zone is the key to both player and team development in Matt’s eyes.

 Coach Peter Jerabeck has been coaching hockey for the past forty-seven years.

-He has been successful at coaching every classification in the game which includes, 8U-18U, Junior, High School, and College hockey.
+He has successfully coached every classification in the game, including 8U-18U, Junior, High School, and College hockey.
 Peter continues to have the passion, determination, enthusiasm, commitment, and love of the game.

 His ability to remain professional while helping his athletes deal with everyday problems that interfere with their ability to realize their potential has led his teams to successful seasons year after year.

 Coach Jerabeck is a mentor and someone that can be counted on.
-He is looking forward to the challenges the upcoming season will bring for his 16U AA team.
+He is looking forward to the challenges the upcoming season will bring for his 16U A team.